Credit CardsStudies & Surveys

 • 2023: 59% confident

-What hasn’t changed, however, is that there’s a massive gender gap.
 In the index’s six-plus-year history, there’s never been a month in which women have been more confident about their credit card bills than men.
 In fact, there have only been eight months in which the gender confidence gap fell to single digits, but none since July 2021.
 (The gap was seven points that month, equaling the record low set in April 2021.)

-Women's credit card confidence has consistently lagged behind men's.
+Women's credit card confidence has consistently lagged behind men's

-Once we get into 2025, however, the picture becomes less clear.
-The biggest question is how changes initiated by President Trump will impact the economy, including the growth of inflation.
+Once we get further into 2025, however, the picture becomes less clear.
+The biggest question is how changes initiated by President-elect Donald Trump will impact the economy, including the growth of inflation.
 However, there are plenty of other questions as well, such as how aggressive the Fed will be when it comes to continuing to cut interest rates.
 There’s no way to know what the road ahead looks like, and that can be unnerving for consumers.

 One of the best things cardholders can do — whether they feel good or wobbly about their finances — is knock down their credit card debt.
 If you don’t, sky-high APRs mean it’ll only continue to grow.
 The good news is you have options.
 A 0% balance transfer card might be your best weapon against high interest rates, though a personal loan can help, too.